jeevan42/jeevan42/README.md

 - 👋 Hi, I’m @jeevan42
 - 👀 I’m interested in Web App development and Mobile App Development
-- 🌱 I’m currently learning about MERN and Mobile App Development
+- 🌱 I’m currently working in MERN Tech Stack and Mobile App Development

 <!---
 jeevan42/jeevan42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.